aniruddh-krovvidi/CarMania-FullStack/README.md

 * * * * *

-Carmania
+CarMania
 ========

 Carmania is a full-stack MERN (MongoDB, Express.js, React, Node.js) web application for buying and selling cars.
-It includes features such as user authentication, car listings, a shopping cart, and payment integration using Stripe.
+It includes features such as user authentication (jwt authentication), car listings, a shopping cart, and payment integration using Stripe and image storage using Cloudinary.

 Table of Contents
 -----------------